emmajanedrews/base-template/_posts/2017-12-20-looking-for-a-career-change-in-2018.md

 There is a huge amount to learn, from technology to contract changes and beyond.
 As great as some brokerages are, it can be hard to provide everything an agent needs.

-That’s why teams are so prevalent now. **Teams are able to provide training, accountability, and leadership.&nbsp;**Keller Williams has world-class training that we are really proud of.
+That’s why teams are so prevalent now. **Teams are able to provide training, accountability, and leadership.**Keller Williams has world-class training that we are really proud of.

 So, if you or anyone you know would be interested in a career in real estate, I would love to talk to them.
 In the meantime, I hope you have fun this holiday season.